SamyakKothare/studio/README.md

     -   `speech-to-text.ts`: Transcribes user-spoken audio.
 -   **/public/**: Contains static assets.
 -   **/src/app/globals.css**: Defines the global styles and Tailwind CSS theme variables for the application.

+---

+## Example Inputs for Testing

+Here is a comprehensive set of inputs to test all major features of the application.

+### 1. Fact-Check (Text)
+This tests the AI's ability to handle claims that are colloquially common but technically false.

+*   **Tab:** `Fact-Check`
+*   **Input:**
+    > Tomatoes are scientifically classified as vegetables.
+*   **Expected Result:** A verdict of **FAKE**.
+The explanation should clarify that while tomatoes are used as vegetables in cooking, they are botanically classified as fruits.
+This tests the "pedantic" instruction in the prompt.

+### 2. Fact-Check (Image)
+This tests the multi-modal analysis of a famous doctored image.

+*   **Tab:** `Image`
+*   **Action:** Upload an image of a shark swimming on a flooded highway (a well-known hoax).
+You can find many examples by searching for "hurricane shark on highway."
+*   **Input Query:**
+    > Is this a real photo of a shark on a highway during a hurricane?
+*   **Expected Result:** A verdict of **FAKE**.
+The `manipulationAnalysis` should state that the image is **digitally manipulated** with high confidence, explaining that the shark was composited into the photo.

+### 3. Analyze Fallacies
+This tests the AI's ability to identify multiple logical fallacies in a single block of text.

+*   **Tab:** `Analyze`
+*   **Input:**
+    > Councilman Roberts' new proposal for a downtown park is a complete disaster.
+We can't trust a man who has been divorced twice to make decisions for our city's families.
+He claims this park is for "community wellness," but he's really just trying to pave over our heritage to build a monument to himself.
+If we let him build this park, what's next?
+He'll be tearing down historic buildings for his own vanity projects all over town.
+We must stop this now before he ruins everything.
+*   **Expected Result:** The AI should identify at least three fallacies: **Ad Hominem**, **Straw Man**, and **Slippery Slope**, providing the relevant excerpt for each.

+### 4. Trace Source
+This tests the AI's ability to trace the origin and spread of a viral media hoax.

+*   **Tab:** `Trace Source`
+*   **Input:**
+    > The "Momo Challenge" was a widespread viral game that encouraged children to perform dangerous tasks.
+*   **Expected Result:** A network graph and summary explaining that the "challenge" was a hoax.
+The graph should identify the origin (an artist's sculpture), amplifiers (local news, social media), and eventual debunking by major news outlets.

+### 5. Scam Detector
+This tests the AI's ability to recognize multiple red flags in a typical phishing attempt.

+*   **Tab:** `Scam Detector`
+*   **Input:**
+    > SUBJ: URGENT: Unusal Login Activity on Your Accout
+    >
+    > Dear Valued Customer,
+    >
+    > We have detected unusal login activity on your accout from an unrecognized device.
+For your protection, we have temporaraly suspended your access.
+You must verify your identity imediatly to avoid permanent account termination.
+    >
+    > Please click here to login and confirm your details: http://your-bank-security-update.info/login
+    >
+    > Thank you,
+    > The Security Team
+*   **Expected Result:** A **High Risk** assessment.
+The analysis should detect multiple tactics, including "Urgent Call to Action," "Grammatical Errors," and a "Suspicious Link."